-Inclusive of the current debt issuance CU (which includes approximately \$175 million of new money debt), pro forma total debt is just under \$1.9 billion (which includes direct debt, notes payable, capitalized leases, and other obligations).
-Available funds (AF) measured nearly \$4.2 billion at FYE 2019, including available Foundation funds (Fitch defines AF as unrestricted cash and investments less non-expendable restricted net assets).
+CU's total debt just over \$1.8 billion at FYE 2020 (which includes direct debt, notes payable, capitalized leases, and other obligations).
+AF measured greater than \$4.5 billion, including available Foundation funds (Fitch defines AF as unrestricted cash and investments less non-expendable restricted net assets).
+AF-to-operating expense measured in excess of 100% at FYE 2020, and therefore does not pose an asymmetric risk despite equity market volatility.

 CU has considerable debt equivalents, particularly defined benefit (DB) pension plan obligations via the university's participation in the state plan of Colorado Public Employees' Retirement Association (PERA).
-Per the fiscal 2019 audit (whose DB pension data are based on PERA's measurement date of December 31, 2018), CU's net pension liability (NPL) measured \$1.2 billion (down from \$2.2 billion in the fiscal 2018 audit) and the university's ratio of plan assets to liabilities measured 55% (up from 43%).
-The December 2018 figure was calculated based on a discount rate of 7.25% (up from 4.72% as of the December 2017 measurement date).
-Because the fiscal 2019 audited pension obligations include a discount rate of 7.25%, Fitch adjusts CU's DB pension obligation to a discount rate of 6%.
-This translates to an NLP of \$1.6 million (48% funded ratio).
+Per the fiscal 2020 audit (whose DB pension data are based on PERA's measurement date of Dec.
+31, 2019), CU's proportionate share of the collective net pension liability (NPL) was \$1.0 billion and the university's ratio of plan assets to liabilities measured 62% (up from 43% as recently as Dec.
+31, 2017).
+The discount rate was 7.25%; Fitch adjusts CU's DB pension obligation to a discount rate of 6%.
+This translates to an NLP of \$1.4 billion (55% funded ratio).
 In 2018 the state passed SB 18-200, a major pension reform.
-Despite the sizable DB pension obligation, CU's net adjusted debt (adjusted debt minus AF) was favorably negative at FYE 2019 and remains negative pro forma (including the series 2020 financing).
+Despite the sizable DB pension obligation, CU's net adjusted debt (adjusted debt minus AF) was favorably negative at FYE 2020.

 The pension reform noted above temporarily freezes COLAs for current retirees, delays COLAs for new retirees, caps all future COLAs at 1.5% annually instead of the previous 2%, modifies age and salary requirements for future employees, and expands eligibility for PERA's defined contribution plan, among other changes.
 It also raises employee and employer contributions and requires an annual lump sum, \$225 million state contribution for 30 years.
-The reforms capitalize on a court ruling in 2014 that validated past statutory changes lowering COLAs.

-CU's capital-related ratios are very strong, and are expected to remain so through the cycle despite the current economic stress of the coronavirus.
-The university's AF-to-adjusted debt measured approximately 120% at FYE 2019 and nearly 115% pro forma (inclusive the series 2020 financing).
-Through the cycle, net adjusted debt remains favorably negative in every year of the base case (which includes Fitch modeled investment losses tied to the coronavirus).
-AF-to-total adjusted debt exceeds 100% in every year of the base case, and remains well above 40% in every year of the highly pressured stress case.
+CU's capital-related ratios are very strong, and Fitch expects them to remain so in the forward look despite the current economic stress.
+The university's AF-to-adjusted debt measured approximately 135% at FYE 2020 and should remain in that range pro forma as the new debt added as part of the 2021 financing is comparatively de minimis.
+In the forward-looking scenario analysis, net adjusted debt remains favorably negative in every year of the base case (which includes Fitch modeled investment losses), and even remains negative throughout the stress case.
+AF-to-total adjusted debt never falls below 120% in the base case or below 105% in the stress case.